sesc-ac/nexus/README.md

-## Sistema Integrado do Departamento Regional do Acre
+## Sistema Integrado do Departamento Regional do Acre BETA

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).